nhrones/Accumulator/readme.md

 # Acummulator buffer
-An efficient expandable buffer. with zero-copy-expansion.
+An efficient expandable buffer, featuring zero-copy expansion.
 This utility is used mainly for binary codecs such as MessagePack.
 I've used a modified deno/std/msgpack/encoder here to demonsrate its usage.